BecaLParker/BankTechTestRuby/README.md

 Scenario | Intended code behaviour
 ---------|------------------------
 Withdrawal amount is greater than current balance | Allow account to become overdrawn (i.e. balance can be negative) Requirements do not specify whether transaction date should be input by user or auto-generated | User to supply transaction date.
+However, this relies on a compliant user.
 Code to implement an auto-generated date is WIP on branch "Calendar" of this repo.
 A bank might reasonably have many accounts, and a user might have many accounts at the same bank | The user must specify the account (i.e. user must know their account_id) in order to perform transactions
 User provides an incorrect account_id that is not present | Throw an error User provides an incorrect account_id that happens to exist | Transaction will proceed - this incurs the risk that users can make transactions on the wrong account through human error.
 If this is a concern, code could be changed to require a password or other verification before allowing access to an account.